-- Operates the community-based Family Planning Practice, which is comprised of the Family Planning Center and the Young Men's Clinic
+- The Family Planning Center and its co-located Young Men's Clinic

-- Runs seven School-Based Health Centers serving 23 New York City intermediate and high schools
+- Seven School-Based Health Centers serving more than 20 New York City schools

-- Implements community education programming, adolescent pregnancy prevention, and a teen peer education and leadership program.
+- NYPeers, a teen peer education and leadership program

-- Provide primary healthcare services to adolescents that include medical, mental health, health education, and STI/HIV prevention education and counseling services
+- Provide primary healthcare services to adolescents that include medical, mental health, and health education

 - Prevent early childbearing and delay initiation of first intercourse